 At the same time (which we later find out was all part of Ford’s plan, so that Maeve could escape), Maeve works her way through the Westworld facility coming across Bernard, who shot himself after a conversation with Ford about who he really is, and with the help of Felix patches up Bernard to a workable, but not fully fixed state (Bernard then heads to the Gala).
 Eventually Maeve is about to board the train and escape the park for good, but the memories of her daughter prove too powerful, and she decides to go back and find her.

-The Door (Season 2):
+The Door (Season 2)

 Soon everyone converges on the Forge, a bigger badder version of the Cradle that stores all of the guest brain scans.
-William and Dolores travel there together under a temporary alliance, Bernard leaves Elsie and heads there, Maeve escapes being killed by the Westworld tech and takes her gang there, and Akecheta leads a number of Hosts to what he believes will be ‘the door’.
+William and Dolores travel there together under a temporary alliance, Bernard leaves Elsie and heads there, Maeve escapes being killed by the Westworld tech and takes her gang there, and Akecheta leads a number of Hosts to what he believes will be “the door”.

 Dolores claims this to simply be another fake world, and is intent on destroying it as well as the Forge’s data on human hosts (which is key to humans gaining immortality in host bodies).
-To stop her destroying either, Bernard claiming that because the hosts are choosing to enter this digital world it counts as true freedom, Bernard shoots Dolores in the head.
+To stop her destroying either, Bernard claims that because the hosts are choosing to enter this digital world it counts as true freedom, Bernard shoots Dolores in the head.

 They torture him so that they can learn the location of Abernathy (believing he still has the control unit with all of the guest information).
 He eventually leads them back to the Forge, where Halores reveals herself, kills Strand and Bernard.
 Once there she proves she’s had a change of heart and sends the hosts new digital safe haven to an unknown and apparently safe location (she also puts Teddy in there as well).

-The (Very) Far Future:
+The (Very) Far Future

-The Season 2 post credits scene is somewhat ambiguous to definitively place, but a few hints (and confirmation from show creator Lisa Joy) indicate the scene is taking place in the very fare future.
+The Season 2 post-credits scene is somewhat ambiguous to definitively place, but a few hints (and confirmation from show creator Lisa Joy) indicate the scene is taking place in the very fare future.